 Safety is Our Priority

 Spays and neuters are not complex surgeries, but our team treats patient safety very seriously.
 We approach every procedure with the goal of minimizing health risks and ensuring comfort with proactive pain management and progressive anesthesia protocols.
-If you have questions and concerns about having your pet spayed or neutered, please call us at (651) 426-2246.
+If you have questions and concerns about having your dog or cat spayed or neutered, please call us at (651) 426-2246.